 The Sony BDP-S6500 is a feature-filled Blu-ray player that supports 4K upscaling, 3D playback and Wi-Fi for streaming video.
-It is also the winner of the Top Ten Reviews Bronze Award, thanks to its impressive video quality, connectivity options and ease of use.
+It has impressive video quality, connectivity options and is easy to use.

 Performance & Video

 Like most players, the Sony BDP-S6500 supports 24p playback and HDMI Deep Color, but this machine also upscales to 4K and converts 2D content to 3D.
 Upscaling is the conversion of HD video to a format that approximates the same resolution as 4K video.
 2D to 3D conversion is precisely what it sounds like – turning 2D content into simulated 3D.
 You just have to have a 3D-compatible HDTV to make use of the feature.

 In our hands-on testing, both features performed quite well.
 Our testing rig included a 3D- and 4K-capable Sony HDTV, a set of active 3D glasses, and a multi-format copy of “Gravity.”
 Although the converted content wasn't as high quality as natively recorded 3D video, it was still decent.
 Users looking to take advantage of their 3D TVs will find this feature helpful.
 Likewise, 4K upscaling isn't a perfect substitute for content recorded in 4K, but it's a similarly useful way to take advantage of a 4K HDTV when you don't purchase 4K Blu-ray discs.
 Upscaled DVDs had crisp pictures, with deep blacks and vibrant colors.